-Strategy: Given the increasing risk and falling returns from short-term unsecured bank investments, the Council aims to further diversify into more secure and/or higher yielding asset classes during 2017/18.
-Only just over 50% of the Council's surplus cash is currently invested in short-term unsecured bank deposits and money market funds.
-This diversification represents a continuation of the new strategy adopted in 2015/16.
+Strategy: Given the increasing risk and continued low returns from short-term unsecured bank investments, the Council aims to further diversify into more secure and/or higher yielding asset classes during 2016/17.
+We do not anticipate funds will be available for longer-term investment.
+The majority of the Councils surplus cash remains invested in short-term unsecured bank deposits, certificates of deposit and money market funds.
+This diversification will represent a continuation of the strategy adopted in 2015/16.